Picture#1 64x53 cm 2370x1900 pix Picture#2 64x53 cm 2353x1971 pix Picture#3 100x73 cm 2370x1786 pix Picture#4 72.5x54 cm 2048x1517 pix

 A Dutch businessman gathered paintings, etchings and drawings in the first half of the last century.

 The collection consists of unsigned work of good quality.
-An exception are two paintings signed with "Vincent".
+An exception are two paintings signed with "Vincent" bottom right.

 The paintings are two market scenes in the clear spring colors of the impressionists.

-The two signatures have very much resemblance with Vincent van Gogh's signature on the drawing Paysanne au bassin dans un jardin.
+The two signatures bottom right have very much resemblance with Vincent van Gogh's signature on the drawing Paysanne au bassin dans un jardin.
 September-October 1885.

 To get more information about the two paintings, this website was published on the Internet 22 June 2006.